-Between a hot, dry, smoky summer, and a fall that ushered in a huge amount of rain, it sometimes feels like nature has fallen out of balance.
+Between summer heat waves, large amounts of rain in spring and fall, and cold snaps in the winter, it sometimes feels like nature has fallen out of balance.
 This disharmony can affect everything from people to infrastructure, and it draws awareness to the interconnectedness of land and water; how one impacts the other, and how people can be caught in between.

 “The way the land relies on that harmony, it’s the same way with people, too,” says Coralee Miller, assistant manager at the Sncewips Heritage Museum in West Kelowna.
 “When something is hurting in your community, it kind of has that domino effect on everyone else.
 It really is no different when it comes to the land.”

 Coralee Miller conducting a tour at Sncewips Heritage Museum

 Miller is also a member of the Syilx/Okanagan Nation.
 The ‘ilx’ part of Syilx means ‘to weave,’ and Miller sees her relationship with water, land, plants, animals, and people, as one big braid, where each strand relies on the others to stay complete and interconnected.
 Translating the metaphor into action, it means we can use the earth’s gifts of water, food and shelter, but it’s our responsibility to reciprocate and take care of mother nature in return.